 - 2.3.1.
 Each spring the Faculty Honors and Awards Committee shall recommend one tenured, probationary, or FERP faculty member from each college for an Alumni Award for the following academic year.
 The committee may choose not to recommend an award in a college.
 SDSU Imperial Valley and the Library shall be considered as colleges. - 2.3.1.
-Each spring the Faculty Honors and Awards Committee shall recommend one tenured, probationary, or FERP faculty member from each college for an Alumni Award for the following academic year.
-The committee may choose not to recommend an award in a college.
-SDSU Imperial Valley, the Library, and the Division of Student Affairs and Campus Diversity shall be considered as colleges for the purpose of this award.
+Each spring the Faculty Honors and Awards Committee shall be asked to recommend one tenured, probationary or FERP faculty member from each college, including SDSU Imperial Valley, the Library, as well as one from the Division of Student Affairs and Campus Diversity, for an Alumni Award for the following academic year.
+The committee may choose not to recommend an award.